jupyter/governance/papers.md

 Listing the first author as "Project Jupyter" is important as it means that in abbreviated citations, the author list will be "Project Jupyter, et al." rather than artificially showing the first alphabetical author's name.
+This is common practice in academic field such as high energy physics where there are large numbers of authors on papers.

 ## Process for Journal of Open Source Software (JOSS)